mloning/website/content/posts/configuring-custom-domain-with-github-pages-and-squarespace.md

 ## 3. Verify custom domain for GitHub Pages

-To secure your custom domain from takeovers, you need to add a TXT record.
+To secure your custom domain from takeovers, you can add a TXT record.

 To generate the TXT host name and value, follow the GitHub Pages docs for [verifying a custom domain].
 Then add the TXT record to the Squarespace DNS settings, using the host name and value provided during the GitHub Pages verification process.

-The host name does not include your domain name.
+Note that the host name does not include your domain name.
-For example, in my case, the host name is "_github-pages-challenge-mloning", and not "_github-pages-challenge-mloning.mloning.com".
+In my case, the host name is `_github-pages-challenge-mloning`, without the `mloning.com` domain name.
 For details, see the Squarespace docs on [adding a TXT record].

 Again, it can take up to 72 hours for the new DNS configuration to take effect.